python-microscopy/python-microscopy/doc/Installation/InstallationWithAnaconda.rst

 and a number of it's dependencies are available through the `david_baddeley` binstar channel.
 To install PYME, we first need to tell conda to use the `david_baddeley` channel in addition to it's existing channels.
 We can simply tell conda to install the package named `python-microscopy`.
+If you are using miniconda rather than a full anaconda distribution, we also need to add the `anaconda` channel, which should be added before the `david_baddeley` channel to ensure that the `david_baddeley` channel gets a higher priority and can over-ride the broken fftw package in the anaconda channel.

-This is accomplished by opening a terminal window (On OSX use spotlight to launch the **Terminal** app, on Windows, launch the **Anaconda Command Prompt** from the "Anaconda" group in the start menu) and running the following two commands:
+This is accomplished by opening a terminal window (On OSX use spotlight to launch the **Terminal** app, on Windows, launch the **Anaconda Command Prompt** from the "Anaconda" group in the start menu) and running the following three commands (the first of which can be ommitted if starting from a full anaconda install):

 .. code-block:: bash

+    conda config --add channels anaconda
     conda config --add channels david_baddeley
     conda install python-microscopy